wellyshen/react-cool-starter/README.md

 ### Adding Routes and Async Reducers

-[React Router](https://github.com/reactjs/react-router) provides the dynamic routing by "Code Splitting".
+[React Router](https://github.com/reactjs/react-router) provides the dynamic routing by "Code-Splitting".
 It's great for building scableable apps (see the [documents](https://github.com/ReactTraining/react-router/blob/master/docs/guides/DynamicRouting.md) for the detail).

 Here I use the `System.import` syntax to achieve loading the components and async reducers (by Redux) via a Promise based api, which already support by [Webpack 2](https://gist.github.com/sokra/27b24881210b56bbaff7).